mdorr/viewfinder/docs/README.md

 ### Phase 11: Discovery
 Objective: Users are presented with photos, other users, and galleries to browse.
 These can be curated lists, or based on popularity.

+### Phase 12: Guided user creation
+Objective: When signing up as a new user, initial categories can be chosen, which will then set up an initial set of followed users based on those categories.